 Even people with excellent credit and responsible financial habits file for bankruptcy.
 Unforeseen life events like expensive divorces, the sudden loss of a job, and a long-term illness can cause problems with debt that only bankruptcy can solve.

 One of the most difficult financial burdens to overcome is mounting medical bills.
 With rising healthcare costs and a growing number of Americans without sufficient health insurance coverage, countless people have found themselves swallowed by medical debts they cannot repay.
-With large debts like these, a person may feel helpless to ever get out of their situation.
-People with good credit may see their credit score dip, greatly affecting their financial health and future prospects.
-If payments are missed, they may even face wage garnishments or other forms of collective action.
+If you are being burdened by huge medical debts, consider talking to a bankruptcy attorney to learn your options.

 Wadhwani & Shanfeld understand that times like these can be difficult and overwhelming.
 Fortunately, there are options for you.
 Because Congress has deemed certain debts more important than others, not all debts are treated the same way by bankruptcy.
 In the case of medical debts, which are considered secured, they are treated as nonpriority debts and can be discharged by bankruptcy.

 Should I File for Chapter 7 or Chapter 13 for My Medical Debt?

 If you have good credit but cannot pay off your medical bills, filing for Chapter 7 bankruptcy may be the best solution to help eliminate your debt and can result in the discharge of the entire amount you owe.
 Under Chapter 7 bankruptcy, there is no limit to the amount of medical debt that can be discharged.